Omar Dominguez

 Choose your hard

-I ran it beside my father, who has finished all seven of the great marathons of the world, and I was sure that the younger, stronger legs would carry me to the line well ahead of him.
-When I finally crossed it, gasping, I looked around to see how long I would have to wait for him, and found that he was already there, waiting for me.
+I ran beside my father, who has finished all 7 of the world's great marathons, and I was sure my younger legs would beat him to the line.
+When I crossed it, gasping, he was already there, waiting for me.

-Grit gets you moving, but grit and experience wins
+Grit gets you moving, and grit with experience wins

 She said yes